mmehlhope/screenshot-automation/README.md

   - Add the directory containing the phantomJS.exe (for example, on my machine the file is located at: /Users/username/phantomjs/bin/phantomjs.exe)  to your OS environment variable PATH (for example, add it your bash_profile file [~/.bash_profile] and then reload the bash_profile file).
   - Verify PhantomJS installation at the command line: `phantomjs --version`
 3. Save the 3 script files to a directory on your local machine.
 4. Open the screenshotsPY.py file and edit the `admin = SkytapUser` line to include the username, password, and API token for a Skytap account you want the script to use.
-For example: `admin = SkytapUser("admin", "insertusername", "insertpassword", "")`
+For example: `admin = SkytapUser("admin", "insertusername", "insertpassword", "insertAPItoken")`

 # Generating a set of screenshots
 1. From the command line, navigate to the location where you saved the script files.